 - the price shown for any optional extra must include all relevant components for which the consumer will be charged.

-You advertise an online early bird parking rate of $20/day, but every customer must pay an extra $3 for booking online.
+For example, you advertise an online early bird parking rate of $20 per day, but every customer must pay an extra $3 for booking online.
 You must either:

 - include this extra amount in the total

-- display it as prominently as you display the $20/day rate.
+- display it as prominently as you display the $20 per day rate.